FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### UpdateLockConfiguration

 The `UpdateLockConfiguration` subreconciler sets fields in the database to manage the deny list for the cluster locking system.
-See the [Coordinating Global Operations](fault_domains.md#coordinating-global-operations) section for more information about this locking system.
+See the [Locking Operations](#locking-operations) section for more information about this locking system.

 ### UpdateConfigMap